Skip to content

 Iraq uses the Arabic Language, with Kurdish coming in at second.

-Qatar has two places covered, the Hamad International Airport and the Museum of Islamic Art.
+Qatar has two places covered by a trekker, the Hamad International Airport and the Museum of Islamic Art.

 Before you pass security, you have this weird, windowed, cylindrical check-in / baggage area.
 Its definitely some unique architecture.